ewirtz3/work-day-scheduler/README.md

-# JQuery Work Day Scheduler Homework
+# jQuery Work Day Scheduler Homework

 **Objective: Create a dynamic work day scheduler that uses moment.js and local storage to meet the following requirements**